satpalsr/sdk/docs/server.persistencemanager.md

 This class is a singleton accessible with the static property `PersistenceManager.instance`<!-- -->.
 Convenience methods are also available on the `Player` and `GameServer` classes.

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `PersistenceManager` class.

 ## Properties

 <table><thead><tr><th>